 increasing in size.
 The website includes the Franz Josef Glacier in its

 list of “Growing Glaciers”.
-(Please see the Print Screen image at right.)
+(Please see the Print Screen image

 The Ice Age Now website even